stripe/stripe-react-native/docs/accept-a-payment.md

 ![CardField component](./assets/card-field-example.gif 'CardField component')

 Add `CardField` component to your payment screen.
-To collect card details you can use `onCardChange` prop and keep recieved data in component state.
-To set default value for card `defaultValue` prop can be used.
+To collect card details you can use `onCardChange` prop and keep received data in component state.
+To set the default value for card `defaultValue` prop can be used.

 ```tsx
 function PaymentScreen() {